alvinj/ScalaReplDocCommands/README.md

 # ScalaReplDocCommands

-This is a little “proof of concept” or MVP candidate to see if having commands like these to view Scaladoc and Scala source code in the REPL would be good:
+This is a little “proof of concept” (POC) or MVP candidate to see if having commands like these to view Scaladoc and Scala source code in the REPL would be good: